varnamproject/libvarnam/README.md

 * Malayalam
 * Gujarati (Experimental)
-* Tamil (Experimental)

 <a name="adding_a_new_language" />
 # Adding a new language

 A new language can be added to `libvarnam` by adding a new scheme file.
 A scheme file is a simple Ruby file which can be used to specify the symbols for a language.
+The best way to write a new scheme file is to refer to an existing one.
+All the scheme files are stored under `schemes/` directory.

 <a name="adding_a_new_language_metadata" />
 ## Metadata